COVID-19 Surveillance

 COVID-19 Communication Networks

-Our lab is working on a project funded by the Sloan Foundation to build communication networks and tools to aid in the adoption of effective wastewater surveillance programs in interested municipalities.
-With collaborators in engineering, science communication, and public health, we are developing a communication model for translating surveillance data into public health action.
-This project draws on nationwide expertise, with collaborators at NYU, Notre Dame, Stanford, and UW-Madison, and specifically focuses on applying knowledge gained in Wisconsin to develop capacity for SARS-CoV-2 wastewater surveillance in New York City.
+Our lab worked on a project funded by the Sloan Foundation to build communication networks and tools to aid in the adoption of effective wastewater surveillance programs in interested municipalities.
+With collaborators in engineering, science communication, and public health, we developed a communication model for translating surveillance data into public health action.
+This project drew on nationwide expertise, with collaborators at NYU, Notre Dame, Stanford, and UW-Madison, and specifically focuses on applying knowledge gained in Wisconsin to develop capacity for SARS-CoV-2 wastewater surveillance in New York City.

-Our lab and the Wisconsin State Laboratory of Hygiene are working together on a SARS-CoV-2 wastewater surveillance program in Wisconsin.
-Researchers have been reporting that SARS-CoV-2, the virus responsible for the disease COVID-19, is readily detected in untreated wastewater.
+Our lab and the Wisconsin State Laboratory of Hygiene worked together to establish a SARS-CoV-2 wastewater surveillance program in Wisconsin.
 Wastewater measurements reflect infection burden at a community-wide scale.
 By setting up a surveillance program, we can provide local public health agencies information about community-wide trends in virus burden – is it increasing or decreasing before these changes manifest at the hospitals.
-This extra time provides an opportunity to move valuable resources, alter testing plans, or prepare health care teams.
-It may also provide reassurances as the state moves to safely reopen the economy.
+Our groups are now examining additional targets for the surveillance network, including antibiotic resistant bacteria.